SOC 401 Internship/SOC 550 Voluntarism Information

 When talking with a prospective internship site supervisor, be prepared to answer questions, such as: Tell me about yourself.
 Why are you interested in our organization?
 What do you hope to gain from this experience?
 What skills and/or experience would you bring to the internship?
 What are your strengths and weaknesses?

 Students should also be prepared to ask questions of the site supervisor (if appropriate and if they have not already been answered during the course of the interview), such as: What are you looking for in an intern?
 What are the skills and/or strengths an intern in this position would need?
 What kind of orientation and/or training will be provided, if any?
 What would be a typical day for the intern?
 (What are the required days/hours?)
 With whom will I be working?
 Is there any financial compensation?
 (This should be asked at the end.)
 When will a decision be made?

 Finally, be sure to thank the person with whom you speak/interview.

 Students who have chosen their internship site must gain approval from the instructor before registering for the course and/or beginning the internship.
 To gain approval, students must email the instructor a couple of paragraphs detailing how the internship site chosen: (a) relates to sociology and applies to their degree, and (b) fosters their academic, professional, and/or personal goals.
 Once approved, the student's UofL ID number will be entered into the registration system under SOC 401 for the appropriate term/semester, thus allowing the student to register for the course.

-Students with questions about the internship course can contact the course instructor, Dr. Robin , at email@example.com or (502) 852-8022.
+Students with questions about the internship course should email the course instructor, Dr. Robin (or call her at (502) 852-8022).